giglio91/Namegen/README.md

 # Namegen
-Simple custom strings/names generator in Golang.
+Need some random strings?
+Looking for some weird names but have no imagination?
+Let Namegen find them for you, with your personal customizations. **Namegen is a simple custom strings/names generator written in Golang.**

 # Compiling
 Simply execute: